Last week I explained how Google Analytics Event tracking works and we had a close look at the Event tracking code structure (for ga.js).

 Example of event tracking code to track clicks on Social Sharing Button

-In some situation however, it’s not necessary.
+In some situations, however, it’s not necessary.
 It depends on how you have added social sharing buttons on your website.

-Most CMS plugins, for example, include a suite of simple analytics features, including number of clicks and shares.
-Normally you can review the reports in the back end of the CMS, or on the plugin’s website.
+Most CMS plugins, for example, include a suite of simple analytics features, including a number of clicks and shares.
+Normally you can review the reports at the back end of the CMS, or on the plugin’s website.

 AddThis, another famous social sharing tool, allows users to integrate AddThis share data into their existing Google Analytics reports by installing a simple piece of code.
 This allows users to view AddThis shares as Events in the Google Analytics dashboard (no _trackEvent code needed!).

-A third option is the use the default Social Report in Google Analytic, that can give you detailed data about your social traffic and your users’ social activity.
+A third option is to use the default Social Report in Google Analytics, which can give you detailed data about your social traffic and your users’ social activity.

 <a href=”https://twitter.com/VelizaraTel” onClick=”_gaq.push([‘_trackEvent’, ‘social media’, ‘twitter share’, ‘Velizara Tellalyan’]);” target=”_blank”>Follow Velizara on Twitter</a>

 post are not the only way of using event tracking on your website.
 If

 buttons and forms.